Plastic Molding Part Design

-- Inserts can become unattached or float, which will damage the mold.
+- Inserts can become detached or float, causing the mold to be damaged.

-- In order to avoid flash in the threaded areas, a tight shutoff is needed at the insert mold face.
+- To prevent flash on the threaded surfaces, a tight closure is necessary at the insert molding surface.

-- Avoid sharp corners, and include an undercut to increase pullout strength.
+Consider avoiding sharp corners, and including an undercut to enhance pullout strength.

-- Toughened grades of materials, with higher elongations, will lower the risk of boss stress cracking.
+- Toughened grades of substances, with greater elongations, will ensure that stress cracks will not develop.

 - Use sufficient draft on long thin shapes to permit their withdrawal from the mold.